NEIGHBORS BEHAVING BADLY

 Old Craig did not seem terribly rattled by Mr. Cheung’s alleged threat to kill him, and as a threat – if that’s what it was – it was dishwater weak.

-The wily Confederate raider (whose conduct in other quarters was abhorrent, I hasten to add) General Nathan Bedford Forest is widely credited with saying that his guiding tactical principle as “getting there firstest with the mostest.”
+The wily Confederate raider (whose conduct in other quarters, I hasten to add, was abhorrent) General Nathan Bedford Forest is widely credited with saying that his guiding tactical principle as “getting there firstest with the mostest.”
 That’s what Craig and his wife did here, it seems, got to court first with a double-barreled assault that the neophyte Hogan Cheung was helpless to fend off.

 Still, had Hogan only been a faithful treeandneighborlawblog reader, he would have been well aware of the Massachusetts Rule, and only cut the offending branches to the fence line.
 And all of the ensuing unpleasantness could have been avoided.